mbvlabs/grafto/README.md

 ```bash
 just run
 ```
-in one of them and
+in one of and
 ```bash
 just watch-css
 ```
 in another.

 Visit `http://0.0.0.0:8080` to see the start page.

 ## Views
 You can define `partials`, either using `unrolled/render`'s `partial_name-current_tmpl_name` or the one built in with